ToruNiina/wad/README.md

 ## Motivation

 **wad** does not intend to be a general-purpose msgpack parser.
-It directly serialize your class into and deserialize your class from msgpack, without any internal representation.
+It directly serializes your class into and deserializes your class from msgpack, without any internal representation.

 **wad** does not plan to be a multi-format serializer.
 It uses msgpack only.